Canon 6D vs 760D

-The Canon EOS 6D and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were officially introduced, respectively, in September 2012 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
-The 6D has a resolution of 20 megapixel, whereas the 760D provides 24 MP.
+The Canon EOS 6D and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were revealed to the public, respectively, in September 2012 and February 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (760D) sensor.
+The 6D has a resolution of 20 megapixels, whereas the 760D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is notably smaller (17 percent) than the Canon 6D.
 Moreover, the 760D is markedly lighter (27 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the 760D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (760D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.